mahmoodhamdi/daily_challenge/README.md

 - 1 <= words.length <= 100
 - 1 <= words[i].length <= 100
-- `words[i]` consists of lowercase English letters.
+- words[i] consists of lowercase English letters.

 ### Solution Explanation

-To find all characters that appear in each string of the array `words`, we can use the following approach:
+To find all characters that appear in each string of the array words, we can use the following approach:

 1. **Initialize Frequency Counter**:
    - Initialize a frequency counter for the first word.